JEVBR/Beleaf/README.md

     and
     product (=image)

-route POST '/' (only available when logged in)
+route POST 'marmitas/' (only available when logged in)

   Save new marmita to DB

-route GET '/:id' (always available)
+route GET 'marmitas/:id' (always available)

   give marmita depending on ID

-route GET '/:id/edit' (only available when logged in)
+route GET 'marmitas/:id/edit' (only available when logged in)

   edit single marmita

-route PUT '/:id' (only available when logged in)
+route PUT 'marmitas/:id' (only available when logged in)

   save single marmita to DB

-route DELETE '/:id' (only available when logged in)
+route DELETE 'marmitas/:id' (only available when logged in)

   delete single marmita from DB

 # users

-route GET '/login'
+route GET '/users/login'

-  Show the login page
+  Handle the login page

-router GET ('/register', forwardAuthenticated, (req, res) => res.render('register'));

-// Register
-router.post('/register'
+route GET '/users/register' (no link to this endpoint in the app)

+  Handle the registration page

+route POST '/users/register' (no link to this endpoint in the app)

+  Creates a new user

+route POST '/users/login'

+  login for existing user

+route GET '/users/logout'

+  logout page